bertofurth/Seagate-Central-Utils/motion/README-motion.md

 The service will also be started automatically at system startup.

 ## Troubleshooting
+Here are some of the issues I personally encountered when setting up "motion" to work with a Seagate Central.
+They mostly relate to the pitfalls of running "motion" on a low end system where CPU resources are at a premium, and where you're using a low end, low resolution USB or network camera.

 ### CPU load.
+Image processing is a CPU intensive task.
 Since the Seagate Central is not a particularly powerful system, performing complicated image processing and manipulation can take its toll on system resources.

 I would suggest configuring "motion" to process frames at a very low rate.
 My tests show that when motion is monitoring a single